ksmandersen/compass-normalize/README.md

 $ gem install compass-normalize
 ```

-You can also install the gem from your local fork:
+You can also install the gem from your local clone:

 ```
 $ git clone git://github.com/ksmandersen/compass-normalize.git